IF YOU HAVE A STORY TO TELL WE WOULD LOVE TO HEAR FROM YOU

 2. All pieces submitted must be previously unpublished.

-6. In each issue we need to balance out different voices, styles and subject matter and consequently may request to hold over pieces for a forthcoming issue.
+5. We may request to hold over pieces for a forthcoming issue.